-If you don't need to collect attendance information when you're scheduling an event, and would rather just announce the event, click Actions > Forward as iCalendar.
+If you don't need to collect attendance information when you're scheduling an event, and would rather just announce the event, right-click the meeting and select Forward as iCalendar.
 This opens a new e-mail message with the event notification attached as an announcement.
 Recipients can add the event to their calendars with one click, but it won't automatically send you e-mail about whether they plan to attend.